RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-13-slack-days.md

   - Getting up to get coffee.
 Physical activity helps, caffeine even better.
   - If you're someone who listens to music while at work, turn it off.
 Music usually helps drive the mind into mild meditative states.
 Music helps to get you into zones that [can be productive](/blog/2016/10/24/the-zone.html) and otherwise.
   - Set a personal target for each day and hit that consistently.
 Or use an external storyboard that dictates the estimates for each user story.
+  - You could also use [this silly Chrome extension](https://chrome.google.com/webstore/detail/slackr/olbngjfbpfnmlcjkbiajphbnnicncbng) I've built, that prompts you to get out of your lazy zone. :D

 I tell myself to raise the stakes, to volunteer for more work, to challenge myself on a daily basis because slacking is just a side-effect when there is no clear plan.